Class Lectures and Reading Assignments

 This page documents what we do in class.
 It contains Java programs that we will discuss in class, reading assignments, simple homework exercises that you can work on for practice and exam preparation (not for credit), and links to other sources of information.
 It is a good idea for you to "play" with the example Java programs; compile them, run them, make simple changes to them and compile and run them again.

-Today we will continue to look at the differences between static and dynamic web pages.
+We will continue to look at the differences between static and dynamic web pages.
+The following folder contains HTTP servers that implement the POST method, which lets us consider another aspect of dynamic web pages.

 Today we will look at how HTTP implements persistent connections, and then we will start to look at the difference between a static and a dynamic web page.